Still video camera: Development and prototyping

 Canon began developing a still video system as early as 1977 following a secret presentation from Texas Instruments (TI).
 Processing the image data from a CCD sensor into a digital file would have required a supercomputer at the time, so a strategic decision was made to use analog recording methods, and Canon recruited Sony and other manufacturers to create a standard format, resulting in the Video Floppy.
 Other members included JVC, Matsushita (Panasonic), Olympus, Philips, and RCA.

 The first still video camera was a prototype Mavica (a portmanteau of magnetic video camera), which was unveiled by Sony chair Akio Morita on August 24, 1981.
-The prototype Mavica was equipped with an interchangeable lens and was approximately the size and weight of a conventional 35mm SLR camera at 5+1/8 × 3+1/2 × 2+1/16 in and 28 oz.
-It offered shutter speeds ranging from 1/60 to 1/2000 sec; the video floppy (branded "Mavipak" by Sony) was capable of storing up to 50 images.
-The Mavica was equipped with a single CCD sensor with a basic resolution of 570×490, but resolution was limited to approximately 350 horizontal lines.
-This was because it was designed for video playback, which is composed of interlaced video fields of approximately 240–280 horizontal lines; the Mavica's resolution was slightly boosted by recording color information on a separate FM channel, instead of as a subcarrier to the analog signal.
+The prototype Mavica was equipped with an interchangeable lens and was approximately the size and weight of a conventional 35-mm SLR camera at 130 × 89 × 52 mm and 790 g.
+It offered shutter speeds ranging from 1/60 to 1/2000 s; the video floppy (branded "Mavipak" by Sony) was capable of storing up to 50 images.
+The Mavica was equipped with a single CCD sensor with a basic resolution of 570 × 490, but resolution was limited to approximately 350 horizontal lines.
+This was because it was designed for video playback, which is composed of interlaced video fields of approximately 240~280 horizontal lines; the Mavica's resolution was slightly boosted by recording color information on a separate FM channel, instead of as a subcarrier to the analog signal.
 At the time, Sony stated it would be 15 to 24 months before the Mavica would be marketed, at an estimated cost of for the camera and an additional for the playback unit.